California Fair Housing Act: An Overview

 Race

-This ensures individuals are not discriminated against based on their race.
-It was one of the original protections aimed at combating discrimination in housing.
+This class of fair housing laws ensures individuals are not discriminated against based on their race.
+It was one of the original protections aimed at combating housing discrimination.

 Religion